madengr/ham2mon/README.md

 The following is an example of the option switches for RTL2832U.
 Note the sample rate, squelch, and threshold have changed to reflect the reduced (8-bit) dynamic range of the RTL dongles compared to Ettus SDRs.
 In addition, these devices have poor IMD and image suppression, so strong signals may cause false demodulator locks:

 ./ham2mon.py -a "rtl" -n 4 -f 145E6 -r 2E6 -g 20 -s -40 -v 0 -t 30 -w

+Note that sometimes default RTL kernel driver (for receiving video) must be disabled.
+Google "rtl sdr blacklist" to read more about this issue, or just do this:

+sudo rmmod dvb_usb_rtl28xxu

 Example of reading from an IQ file: